 South Asian Law Students Association (SALSA)

-The Temple Law School South Asian Law Students Association (SALSA) provides support to its members and examines issues of concern to South Asians in the legal world.
+The South Asian Law Students Association (SALSA) aims to support its members and build a community of South Asians in the legal industry at Temple Law and in Philadelphia.
+Want to learn more or get in touch?
+Send us an email.

 Sports and Entertainment Law Society (SELS)